 The 2018 release of The Grinch is the Christmas-themed movie which won the hearts of most viewers around the globe.
-With a gross of $512.3 million in just two years, the Universal feature starring the voice of Benedict Cumberbatch is the highest-earning Christmas movie of all time.
+With a gross of $512.3 million in just three years, the Universal feature starring the voice of Benedict Cumberbatch is the highest-earning Christmas movie of all time.

 Home Alone, the Christmas classic from 1990, is the runner-up in the ranking, according to Box Office Mojo.
-The family favorite starring Macauley Culkin brought in $476.7 million internationally.
+The family favorite starring Macaulay Culkin brought in $476.7 million internationally.
 With a domestic lifetime gross of $285 million, it beats The Grinch – which grossed $271 in the U.S. and Canada – as North America’s favorite Christmas movie, however.

 Animated movies rank higher on the list of the highest-grossing international Christmas movies – other examples being Disney’s A Christmas Carol, which chalked up 57 percent of its earnings to international audiences.
 Domestic audiences were happier when watching their favorite comedy actors spread cheer and laughter.
 Will Ferrell’s Elf and Tim Allen’s The Santa Clause and The Santa Clause 2 rank higher with U.S. and Canadian audiences.